Will a Pending Ticket Show Up on a Background Check? Only Sometimes

 When preparing for a job interview, it is always a good idea to learn what may show up on any potential background checks that may be performed as a condition for employment.
 Although most people are aware of any criminal offenses that are likely to show up, traffic offenses are another thing to consider for many jobs.

-To properly answer the question, will a pending ticket show up on a background check, or do traffic violations show up on criminal background check reports, there are a few different things to consider.
+To properly answer the question, will a pending ticket show up on a background check, or are traffic violations included criminal reports, there are a few different things to consider.

 The first is the severity of the offense.
 Even if it was a traffic offense, if the charges are for a misdemeanor then they will certainly show up on a background check that runs even the most basic of criminal history checks.
 This is because the average pre-employment background check will perform a criminal history check using court records and even police records.
 In this case, any misdemeanor or higher crime will be present on the check, even if the charges are still pending.